 Run a search for your specific CPU and get an idea for the clock speeds and voltages other users are achieving.
 Overclocking can potentially reduce a CPU’s lifespan, but it’s an almost negligible difference given you have a sufficient cooling system to keep your temperatures under control.

-Overclocked CPUs create more heat than their stock speed counterparts, so we need extra cooling to keep our operating temperatures low.
+Overclocked CPUs create more heat than their stock speed counterparts, so you’ll need extra cooling to keep your operating temperatures low.
 The better your cooling, the closer you can get to those scores you see online.
-Your included stock cooler won’t provide much cooling, but all-in-one liquid coolers are a cheap, simple way to stave off the heat.
+Your included stock cooler won’t be able to keep up with the increased clock speeds, but all-in-one liquid coolers are a cheap, simple way to stave off the heat.

 The next factor is power management, and that’s not just the main source coming off your PSU.
 Advanced overclocking involves adjusting the voltage from the motherboard to the CPU itself, which is where things start to get risky.
 Raising the voltage too high can cause irreparable damage to the CPU and motherboard, and safe thresholds can vary across generations and motherboard manufacturers.
 If this is your first time overclocking, we recommend leaving these sliders alone, unless you’ve done your homework for your chip and motherboard.

 Finally, you just need to be lucky.
 Processors are sold with speeds set below their actual potential, but that maximum speed can vary greatly, even among seemingly identical CPUs.
 Overclocking means playing what PC enthusiasts call “the silicon lottery,” and your chip may reach excellent speeds or it might not be stable very far above stock speeds.
 It’s just a roll of the dice.

 We recommend thoroughly cleaning your rig prior to any overclocking adjustments since unwanted dust can hinder your process by causing higher temperatures.
 Take it outside and use either an air blower designed for this process or a can of compressed air to clean your PC fully.